This is absolutely the best buttercream frosting you will ever taste.

 For that reason, if the party will be outside on a really warm day I'll use half shortening and half butter.
 It tastes much better than using all shortening and gives the frosting some extra stability.

 If you plan on making buttercream flowers or piped borders, and it's really important to you that the frosting be as stable as possible, I would use an all-shortening buttercream just for those decorations.
 It's horrible to see your petals go all droopy!
 I'd still frost the cake with an all-butter frosting.

 Cream the butter, vanilla and milk (use a medium mixing speed so you don't get air bubbles in your icing).
 Gradually add the sugar, salt and meringue powder and mix until creamy.

 Note: This consistency is good for frosting your cake and also for writing on it.

 Follow the same method as the recipe above.

-This recipe will make about 3 cups of the best buttercream frosting you've ever tasted.
-If you don't think you'll need this much, you can reserve 2 cups of it and make a medium consistency icing which is perfect for piping borders and making flowes that lie flat.
+This recipe will make about 3 cups of frosting.
+If you don't think you'll need this much, you can reserve 2 cups of it, add a couple of teaspoons of milk, and make a medium consistency icing for piping borders and making flowers that lie flat.